-On International Women's Day 2019, our CEO Samantha Rutter is talking about breakthroughs, challenges and flexible working.
+For International Women’s Day 2019, our CEO Samantha Rutter talks about breakthroughs, challenges and flexible working.

 ‘Balance for a Better World’ is the theme for International Women’s Day 2019.
 Recent years have seen many leaps and bounds in the progress of women in the workplace, but this day also serves as a reminder of continuing issues that we are tackling even today.